-BTSC recognises the importance of sports that not only promote good health but also help build youths to grow up to be good and fair persons, therefore, supported various sport organizations.
-In 2018, BTSC provided financial support to the Bangkok Sports Association in holding swimming, table tennis, Tae Kwando and badminton competitions as well as providing sponsorships for the Ang-Thong FC Football Team of the Ang-Thong Provincial Football Association at divisional professional tournaments which it had been since 2011 for consecutive 8 years.
-BTS supports the management of a futsal team named "Bangkok BTS FC" in order to promote youths to have a healthy lifestyle and stay away from using drugs which is in its 4th year of management since December 2015.
+BTSC recognises the importance of sports that not only promote good health but also help build youths to grow up to be good and fair persons, therefore, supported various sport organizations and associations.
+In 2019, BTSC provided financial support to the Thammasat university hostipal for charity golf, procurement of sport equipment for the Television Channel 7 to be donated to schools in remote areas, charity run activity of the Law Alumni Association Chulalongkorn University and "Happy we run for life" Mini marathon as well as providing major sponsorships for the Ang-Thong FC Football Team of the Ang-Thong Provincial Football Association at divisional professional tournaments which it had been since 2011 for consecutive 9 years.
+BTS supports the management of a futsal team named "Bangkok BTS FC" in order to promote youths to have a healthy lifestyle and stay away from using drugs which is in its 5th year of management since December 2015.
+In 2019, BTSC also sponsored the Hi-Tech basketball club, the leading basketball club in Thailand.